1970–71 ABA season

-Other notable events included the jumping of last season's Most Valuable Player Spencer Haywood from the Denver Rockets to the NBA Seattle SuperSonics after playing just one season with them, which inflamed ABA management amid rumblings of failed talks to merge with the NBA.
+Other notable events included the jumping of last season's Most Valuable Player Spencer Haywood from the Denver Rockets to the NBA's Seattle SuperSonics after playing just one season with them, which inflamed ABA management amid rumblings of failed talks to merge with the NBA.

 The Utah Stars, led by Zelmo Beaty and Willie Wise, won the ABA championship, defeating the Kentucky Colonels, 4 games to 3, in the ABA Finals.